Myterian/FlaxEvent/README.md

 ## Known Issues
 Tested on FlaxEngine v.
 1.11
-- FlaxEditors `Undo` will throw an error, when trying to undo changes to a FlaxEvent and prevents further undos FlaxEngine/FlaxEngine#3832
+- FlaxEditors `Undo` will throw an error, when trying to undo changes to a FlaxEvent.
+This also prevents further undos FlaxEngine/FlaxEngine#3832

 ![image](Images/Preview.jpg "FlaxEvents - Editor-Configureable Events for the Flax Engine")